Mark HussmanPhotographer Male Beverly Hills, California, US

 Mayhem # 26646

 I'm a Photographer and Producer/Headliner of The Elvis Spectacular Concert Series.
 My photographic work has been featured on television, and frequently appears in newspapers, online, and in many professional modeling portfolios.
+I work as a talent scout, photographer, and as a talent manager for one of Chicago's top theatrical agencies.
 Recently, I won 1st Place in a Chicago Tribune Photo Contest.
-I use Nikon cameras, lenses and flash equipment, and do my post-production on Apple Macintosh Pro systems.
+I use professional Nikon cameras, lenses and flash equipment, and do my post-production on Apple Macintosh Pro systems.

 I've had the opportunity to photograph, and perform with some very talented actresses and models, and I'm happy that many of you are here, on Model Mayhem.
 In my concerts, over the years, I've assembled casts of models known as "The Margrocks."
 These performers add beautiful theatrical and dance elements to our television and concert productions.
 The Margrocks continue to receive a great deal of acclaim from the public, and from local, national and international media organizations.